rdtrammel/fmjs/README.md

     "limit": "*"
 }

-fm.findRecords( layout, find, processResult );
+fm.findRecords(layout, find);
 ````
+Note: The query follows FileMakers specifications for making a query, I in no way want to rewrite that.

 Note: I don't want to leave a lingering connection.
 My goal here is to just open the connection, get the data, and get out.
 Maybe we can put something in so that if you want to open a lasting connection, you can do that.
-Like a ``settings { maintainConnection : true }`` type of thing.
+Perhaps a ``settings { maintainConnection : true }`` type of thing.

 **Thank You**

-## Methods
+## Methods (so far)

 ``findRecords(layout, query);``